Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AppService.AvailabilityZone.md

 ## DESCRIPTION

-App service plans supports the use of availability zones to provide zone redundancy for the applications running on the instances within the plan.
-Zone redundancy enhances the resiliency and high availability of the app service plan by deploying instances across data centers in physically separated zones.

-App service plans use auto-scaling to manage the number of instances based on demand.
-The following rules apply when scaling a zone-redundant app service plan:
+App Service plans support zone redundency, which distributes your application running within the plan across Availablity Zones.
+Each Availability Zone is a group of phyiscally separated data centers.
+Deploying your application with zone redundency:

-- Minimum Instance Count: The app service plan must have a minimum of 3 instances to support zone redundancy.
+- Scales your plan to a minimum of 3 instances in a highly available configuration.
- - If you enable availability zones but specify a capacity less than 3, the platform will enforce a minimum instance count of 3.
+  Additional instances can be added manually or on-demand by using autoscale.
+- Improves the resiliency against service disruptions or issues affecting a single zone.

+Additionally:

-- Even Distribution: If the instance count is larger than 3 and divisible by 3, instances are evenly distributed across the three zones.
+- **Even Distribution**: If the instance count is larger than 3 and divisible by 3, instances are evenly distributed across the three zones.
-- Partial Distribution: Instance counts beyond 3*N are spread across the remaining one or two zones to ensure balanced distribution.
+- **Partial Distribution**: Instance counts beyond 3*N are spread across the remaining one or two zones to ensure balanced distribution.

 **Important** Configuring zone redundancy with per-application scaling is possible but may increase costs and administrative overhead.
 When `perSiteScaling` is enabled, each application can have its own scaling rules and run on dedicated instances.
 To maintain zone redundancy, it is crucial that each application’s scaling rules ensure a minimum of 3 instances.
 Without explicitly configuring this minimum, the application may not meet the zone redundancy requirement.

 ## RECOMMENDATION